Measuring cancer pain

 - Did you have the pain before your cancer was diagnosed?

-- Do you take any drugs to help with your pain?
+- Do you take any medicines to help with your pain?

 - Does eating make the pain worse?